LsrIF: Enhancing Logic-Structured Instruction Following of Large Language Models: Experiment

-\paragraph{\textbf{Training Methods.}} We compare three training methods: \textbf{Base} uses the original model directly without any additional training; \textbf{SFT} fine-tunes the model on the dataset generated by the strong model GPT-4.1 using supervised fine-tuning; \textbf{\ourmethod} is our logic-structured reinforcement learning training method that employs structure-aware reward modeling to align optimization signals with logical constraint structure execution semantics.
-For each model scale, we evaluate all three methods to demonstrate the effectiveness of our approach.
+\paragraph{\textbf{Training Methods.}} We compare three training methods: \textbf{Base} uses the original model directly without any additional training; \textbf{SFT} fine-tunes the model on the dataset generated by the strong models using supervised fine-tuning; \textbf{\ourmethod} is our reinforcement learning training method.
+For the reward model, we fine-tune Qwen2.5-7B-Instruct using the method and data from \citealp{ren2025instructions}.
+Details are provided in Appendix~\ref{appx:tds}.